 A. Overview

-The scope of these Model Business Practices includes authorization by the Retail Customer and the Automatic Data Exchange of the energy usage information to the Authorized Third Party in accordance with parameters (e.g. term of access, type of data, quantity of data, etc.) determined by the Retail Customer subject to the Governing Documents and Applicable Regulatory Authority.
+The scope of these Model Business Practices includes authorization by the Retail Customer and the Automatic Data Exchange of the EUI to the Authorized Third Party in accordance with parameters (e.g. term of access, type of data, quantity of data, etc.) determined by the Retail Customer subject to the Governing Documents and Applicable Regulatory Authority.
 The diagram below shows the logical components involved in this authorization and data exchange process.
 Note that while the authorization process shown in this figure is made using a web browser, the services provided by the Authorized Third Party are not required to use a web browser to deliver such services.

-Figure 6: Overview of Logical Components
+Figure 7: Overview of Logical Components